rei/osbridge/content/slides.md

 - Very long :(

     <!--

-        - Wheels of bureaucracy turn slow
+        - Wheels of bureaucracy turn slowly

-        - Open it up to you all to share your stories
+        - Open it up to you all to share your stories (successes, challenges) -->

-        - Successes, challenges
-    -->

 ---